elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/composite-pattern.md

     <br />
     <div></div>

-- You can work with complex tree structures more conveniently: use polymorphism and recursion to your advantage.
+- When you use polymorphism and recursion, you can work with complex tree structures more easily.
-- Open/Closed Principle.
-You can introduce new element types into the app without breaking the existing code, which now works with the object tree.
+- The Open/Closed Principle You can add new element types to the app without breaking the existing code, which is now compatible with the object tree.

 <br />
   </div>